racket/racket/README.md

 joining the [development mailing list](https://lists.racket-lang.org), or visiting the IRC or Slack channels.

-By making a contribution, you are agreeing that your contribution is licensed under the Apache 2.0 and MIT licenses.
+By making a contribution, you agree to follow the [Friendly Environment Policy](https://racket-lang.org/friendly.html) and that your contribution is licensed under the Apache 2.0 and MIT licenses.
 Those licenses are available in this repository in the files [LICENSE-APACHE.txt](racket/src/LICENSE-APACHE.txt) and